30th July 2021 31st January 2023 / 7 minutes of reading

 What makes this bit a bit trickier is that different creative agencies and different brand strategists from different creative backgrounds call the same tools by different names.

 This can make it more confusing when you are trying to figure out tools for yourself.
-I liken this to using photoshop.
+I liken this to using Photoshop.
 There are about 50 different ways if not more to sharpen up an image.
 This makes the world of photographic retouching a really hard one to communicate about.
 I guess the main point to focus on here is the result.
-The final result is a sharp image that looks aesthetically pleasing not jarring, and in today’s case – brand strategy facts and findings that are accurate and threaded together with a coherent strategy.
+The final result is a sharp image that looks aesthetically pleasing, not jarring, and in today’s case – brand strategy facts and findings that are accurate and threaded together with a coherent strategy.

 TOOL 1 In My Brand Strategy Toolkit - Competitive Auditing